bigchaindb/bigchaindb-driver/docs/usage.rst

 We'll suppose that the bike belongs to Alice, and that it will be transferred to Bob.

+In general, you may use any dictionary for the ``'data'`` property.

 Metadata Definition (*optional*)
 --------------------------------